-It can be a maze navigating a job search in one’s own home country, which can make the task even more intimidating when halfway across the world in a completely different one.
+It can be a maze navigating a job search in your own home country, which can make finding part-time jobs in Japan even more intimidating.
 Go!
 Go!
 Nihon helps students to get a student visa for Japan as well as match them with great schools.
-A student visa legally allows for part-time work, which not only helps the wallet, but also makes for a great opportunity to practice everything in those Japanese 101 textbooks.
-But how do you start looking for part-time jobs in Japan?
+But we can also help students find part-times during their time studying in Japan.
+Read on to learn all about finding part-time jobs in Japan.

-Waiting can be very good for a student’s class schedule.
-Students can study and go to class during the day, then work at their local restaurant (居酒屋, izakaya) in their free time.
-Average pay is ¥950 to ¥1,000 per hour, and in addition to practicing Japanese with customers and colleagues, students also have the chance to learn about Japanese working culture!
 This has been mentioned as being one of the best and most interesting experiences.
-Izakayas are a very unique and fun part of Japanese culture.
-After work ends, much of the Japanese workforce floods out into izakayas and the rowdiness begins.
-Being a waiter at an izakaya means catching a glimpse and being a part of the Japan that fires up at night.
+Izakaya 居酒屋 are a very unique and fun part of Japanese culture.
+After work ends, much of the Japanese workforce floods out into izakaya and the rowdiness begins.
+Being a waiter at an izakaya means catching a glimpse of it all and being a part of the Japan that fires up at night.

 How to apply for a part-time job in Japan